-Army General Orders And More (Army Basic Training)
+Army General Orders and More (Army Basic Training)

 There are many things you should study and do prior to attending Army Basic Training.
 For starters, work out!
-Get physical by running, doing calisthenics, lifting weights, and wearing a back pack and walking at a fast pace to prepare for what you will experience throughout training.
+Get physical by running, doing calisthenics, lifting weights, and wearing a backpack and walking at a fast pace to prepare for what you will experience throughout training.

 A training program should be a progressive regimen that allows a recruit to build a foundation of fitness so they can handle the military running, rucking, and calisthenics that Army Basic Training provides.

 It is recommended to build up to training 4-5 days a week at least, preferably 5-6 days a week mixing in a variety of your future training.
-For instance here is a sample running program for beginners - those who do not current run or need to lose weight:
+For instance here is a sample running program for beginners - those who do not currently run or need to lose weight:

 Walking Builds Into Running (For Beginners to Running)